India CSR Network

 People in powerful positions, larger organizations and businesses have the duty of protecting the Rights of deprived and underprivileged people around them and have responsibility in promoting duty-based collective behavior.

-(Rusen Kumar is the founder of India CSR Network)
+Rusen Kumar is the founder of India CSR Network

 Tags: Constitution of IndiaCorporate ResponsibilityCorporate Social ResponsibilityCSR in IndiaFundamental DutiesFundamental RightsRusen Kumar

-India CSR Network
+India CSR

-India CSR is the largest tech-led platform for information on CSR and sustainability in India offering diverse content across multisectoral issues.
+India CSR is the largest media on CSR and sustainability offering diverse content across multisectoral issues on business responsibility.
 It covers Sustainable Development, Corporate Social Responsibility (CSR), Sustainability, and related issues in India.
 Founded in 2009, the organisation aspires to become a globally admired media that offers valuable information to its readers through responsible reporting.
-To enjoy the premium content, we invite you to subscribe it.

 Related Posts